 At its meeting Monday night, the Great Bend City Council considered a resolution to ask voters in the upcoming April election if they want to continue the one half-cent city sales tax.
 The tax first approved by constituents in 2000, will sunset as of April 1, 2015.

-The purpose of the tax was three-fold, said City Administrator Howard Partington – to provide property tax reduction, infrastructure improvements and economic development incentives.
+The purpose of the tax is three-fold – to provide property tax reduction, infrastructure improvements and economic development incentives.

 The tax has generated between $1.4 million and $1.9 million each year.
 Despite the 2008 recession, it has continued to dump money into the general fund coffers.